 Financial Assistance for Widows

-Losing a spouse is devastating.
-The financial loss that comes with it only compounds the despair felt by the family, especially for widows.
-Fortunately, there is help.
+The financial loss that comes with losing a spouse only compounds the despair felt by the family, especially for widows.
+If you have fallen behind on credit cards after losing a loved one, there are debt relief options.

 The emotional toll of losing a spouse is incalculable.
 Unfortunately, bereavement is not the only trouble that death brings.
 It may not even be the most lasting.